DreliasJackCarter/PSXifyBlender2.8/README.md

 * Eevee rendering is fast but randomly crashes.
 Cycles seems more stable but renders a bit slower.
 * Light sources are not handled yet.
 * Background textures are not handled.
+* Soft armatures are not handled properly (see sword trail).
+It may be due to persistent vertex groups.